ihymyly/nox-renoxed/README.md

 ### All Zombies..
 * Have increased movement speed (+25% base)
+* Have increased knockback resistance
 * Avoid and flee from the sun (if it affects them)
 * Can mine blocks
+* Pounce towards their target

 ### All Skeletons..
+* Have increased movement speed
 * Flee from the sun
 * Can swim